dakrone/cheshire/README.md

 Release under the MIT license.
 See LICENSE for the full license.

 ## Thanks
-Thanks go to Mark McGranaghan for allowing me to copy the clj-json code to get started on this and Jim Duey for the name. :)
+Thanks go to Mark McGranaghan for allowing me to look at the clj-json code to get started on this and Jim Duey for the name. :)